The Careers Coordinator is Mrs Marlene Sharrock who is a Level 6 qualified Careers Advisor. Her email address is email@example.com

 We believe that a progressive programme of formal careers education, the provision and promotion of good quality careers information, and easy access to impartial advice and guidance is essential to ensure that pupils’ choices at crucial transition points in school reflect their individual needs, motivates them to work towards their aspirations and goals, and equips them with the skills and knowledge to manage their career pathways throughout their lives.

-Provision is continually analysed and developed in-line with the Gatsby Benchmarks (Good Career Guidance, 2014) which in turn reflect the principles of the National Careers Strategy.
-The Careers Coordinator is a Level 6 qualified careers adviser, responsible for managing the provision and promotion of careers information, delivering lessons and one-to-one guidance, and implementing events and links with employers, HE and FE providers, and representatives from across career sectors.
-The Director of Sixth Form, form tutors and subjects teachers further enhance provision bringing experience, subject-relevance, and great awareness of each individual pupil to the provision.
+Provision is continually analysed and developed in-line with the Gatsby Benchmarks (Good Career Guidance, 2014) and the DfE legislation Careers Guidance and Access for Education and Training Providers (July 2021) and the CDI Career Development Frameworks (Secondary: April 2021 and Primary: Sept 2021).
+The Careers Coordinator is responsible for managing the provision and promotion of careers information, delivering lessons and one-to-one guidance meetings, and implementing events and links with employers, HE and FE providers, and representatives from across career sectors.
+The Head of Sixth Form, form tutors and subjects teachers further enhance provision bringing experience, subject-relevance, and great awareness of each individual pupil to the provision.
 Allied to this support, the school commissions services from an experienced external Careers Adviser across the school year to supplement and extend independent guidance for pupils.

 Please see the programme outlines for each school year which show formal careers activities and events.
 The Careers Coordinator complements this programme with informal lunchtime drop-in sessions covering a range of topics and issues reflecting the needs of pupils at different stages within the High School.
 Pupils can also access the Careers Coordinator on an ad hoc basis as needed, and book additional individual guidance meetings.